Show simple item record

 dc.description© 2024 The Author(s).
 Developmental Dynamics published by Wiley Periodicals LLC on behalf of American Association for Anatomy.
 This is an open access article distributed under the Creative Commons Attribution License, to view a copy of the license, see: https://creativecommons.org/licenses/by/4.0/

-dc.description.abstractThe ventral body wall (VBW) that encloses the thoracic and abdominal cavities, arises by extensive cell movements and morphogenetic changes during embryonic development.
+dc.description.abstractThe ventral body wall (VBW) that encloses the thoracic and abdominal cavities arises by extensive cell movements and morphogenetic changes during embryonic development.
 These morphogenetic processes include embryonic folding generating the primary body wall; the initial ventral cover of the embryo, followed by directed mesodermal cell migrations, contributing to the secondary body wall.
 Clinical anomalies in VBW development affect approximately 1 in 3000 live births.
-However, the cell interactions and critical cellular behaviours that control VBW development remain little understood.
+However, the cell interactions and critical cellular behaviors that control VBW development remain little understood.
 Here, we describe the embryonic origins of the VBW, the cellular and morphogenetic processes, and key genes, that are essential for VBW development.
 We also provide a clinical overview of VBW anomalies, together with environmental and genetic influences, and discuss the insight gained from over 70 mouse models that exhibit VBW defects, and their relevance, with respect to human pathology.
 In doing so we propose a phenotypic framework for researchers in the field which takes into account the clinical picture.
 We also highlight cases where there is a current paucity of mouse models for particular clinical defects and key gaps in knowledge about embryonic VBW development that need to be addressed to further understand mechanisms of human VBW pathologies.en

 dc.format.extent40